 No Bluetooth speaker?
 No problem!
 Put together your own from paper cups and toilet paper tubes.

 Put all their engineering skills to the test with an egg drop!
-Challenge kids to build a container from stuff they find around the house that will protect an egg from a long fall (this is especially fun to do from upper-story windows).
+Challenge kids to build a container from recycled items they find around the house that will protect an egg from a long fall.
+You can test your design from a ladder or a tall structure at a playground (with adult supervision).

 Learn more: Egg Drop Challenge Ideas